cheonglol/whatever-springframework-java17/README.md

 this repo,
 - comes with a little front-end

-# Branches

-1. using `main` branch to,
-   - update `README.md` to journal or whatever I'm going to commit at this point of time

 # Journal (See timestamps through commits)

 - creating an example of image service for the interns I have to take care of.